Buprenorphine

 Buprenorphine works to reduce feelings of pain by interrupting the way nerves signal pain between the brain and the body.

-Buprenorphine comes in several forms:
+Buprenorphine comes in several forms, each of which has different uses:

 What are the possible side effects of taking buprenorphine?